Prohibition

 Incomplete commitment in Criminal Case No. 8557: United States vs. Tony Leptino, defendant.
 The document notes that Leptino was delivered to the warden of the U.S. Penitentiary at Leavenworth, Kansas, to serve a sentence after being convicted of a Prohibition Act violation.

-Writ of habeas corpus ad prosequendum in Criminal Case No. 2214: United States vs. James Akers, alias Arthur Louis, JohnThomas, Earl D. Heisler, and Roy C. Brown, defendants, requesting that Jim "Manny" Akers be delivered from the Leavenworth Penitentiary to appear in court to receive sentencing.
+Judgement and sentencing document in Criminal Case No. 2214: United States vs. James Akers, alias Arthur Louis, JohnThomas, Earl D. Heisler, and Roy C. Brown, defendants, ordering John Thomas be imprisoned for two years at the U.S.

 Telegram from August A. Busch of Anheuser-Busch to James A. Reed.
 Busch suggests that Reed contact Thomas J. Pendergast concerning "his men at Jefferson City".
 Busch says that "only one" is openly opposing prohibition.